-- Art Evolution: Most notably with Haoka, whose face looks grotesque at the beginning of the manga but much more humanlike later on.
+- Art Evolution: Most notably with Haoka, whose face looks grotesque at the beginning of the manga, but much more humanlike and even handsome later on.

-- Barbie Doll Anatomy: Kakugo doesn't show any... equipment when he fights nude with the Steel Balls technique (No Pun Intended, probably).
+- Barbie Doll Anatomy: Kakugo doesn't show any... equipment when he fights nude with the Steel Balls technique (No Pun Intended, probably), though some faraway shots here and there do show him anatomically correct.
 Totally averted with some monsters, though.

 - Bears Are Bad News: In the beginning of the anime (and Chapter 11 of the manga), Kakugo and Harara have to fight a mutated, radioactive bear with caustic blood... which has several pairs of giant breasts, for some reason.